roborourke/wp-less/README.md

 eliminates the extra step of having to compile the .less files into CSS yourself before deploying them.

+Thanks to @franz-josef-kaiser and @willmot for their contributions.

 ## Installation:

 If you are using git to clone the repository do the following: